akvorado/akvorado/console/data/docs/02-configuration.md

   sampling rate will be rejected.
 Use this option only if your hardware is unable to advertise a sampling rate.
 This can either be a single value or a map from subnets to sampling rates.
+- `override-sampling-rate` defines the sampling rate instead of the one received in the flows.
+This is useful if a device lie about its sampling rate.
+This is a map from subnets to sampling rates (but it would also accept a single value).
 - `ignore-asn-from-flow` allows one to ignore the AS numbers from the received flows.
 It can be useful for routers with a partial routing table and a default route learned over BGP.